damiancxliew/web-forum/client/README.md

-# Golang Server and React Client Setup to run the Application Locally
+# Golang Server and React Client Setup for Innersphere Forum

-This project is a full-stack web forum application, consisting of a Golang backend server and a React frontend client.
+Innersphere Forum is a full-stack web-forum application, consisting of a Golang backend server and a React frontend client.
 The application provides users with a seamless platform to interact and share ideas through threads and comments.

 ## Features